Link to www.clintburdett.com

 I learned early on that strategists extrapolate their knowledge to predict future events, even though folks always disclaim "no one can predict the future."
 So planning teams conduct environmental analyses, external analyses, trend analyses, etc.

-A macro trend has a long life, a result of many forces in your community that you cannot manipulate.
-Like a river, you go with the current or exhaust yourself fighting it.
 Usually, as a strategic planning team formulates a strategy, we start with and lump trends into areas of analysis in our external environment - our market and our community.
 We are assessing opportunities and threats for a SWOT.

 • Demographics - population groups, life spans, family composition, disposable incomes